atmcgrath/END-Digital-Collection/_texts/EN-ThePalinode-1770.md

 “I would have been tempted not to love you -

 “Now, indeed!
-It is my turn to wonder - I never heard anything s0 absurd.
+It is my turn to wonder - I never heard anything so absurd.
 When you fancied me a senseless woman you loved me, had you been convinced I was reasonable, would have been indifferent - ah, ah, ah! - can you reconcite this contradiction? -- -

 "Very easily - your charms and amiable vivacity made amends for your want of sense - I had no motive then to reproach you for an imperfection I thought natural in you - could I have suspected you was really more estimable, I would have resented the disgrace you wantonly brought upon yourself - it was in your power to force our respects, why to them did you prefer our contempt? - What delight can you enjoy in a society you despise?
 What compensation makes up for the loss of our esteem? -

 “The stupid, sir, give law to the polite world - their number is so considerable, that we are obliged to go under their colours not to appear ridiculous - for one man, who has the magnanimity to speak as you do, without the fear of offending me, thousands would commend the very foible you justly condemn -

 “Now I glory in my love for you -